scrapy/scrapy/docs/topics/request-response.rst

        in the given response.
 For an example see :ref:`topics-request-response-ref-request-userlogin`.

+       Keep in mind that this method is implemented using `ClientForm`_ whose policy is to automatically simulate a click, by default, on any form control that looks clickable, like a a ``<input type="submit">``.
+Even though this is quite convenient, and often the desired behaviour, sometimes it can cause problems which could be hard to debug.
+For example, when working with forms that are filled and/or submitted using javascript, the default :meth:`from_response` (and `ClientForm`_)
+       behaviour may not be the most appropiate.
+To disable this behaviour you can set the ``dont_click`` argument to ``True``.
+Also, if you want to change the control clicked (instead of disabling it) you can also use the ``clickdata`` argument.

        :param response: the response containing a HTML form which will be used to pre-populate the form fields